Budget

 When does Council approve the budget?

-Council approves an operating and capital budget each December.
+Council approves an operating and capital budget before the end of each year.
 The budget determines the level of services provided to residents and businesses, and guides decisions about infrastructure improvements.
 The final budget determines the proposed tax rates.

 Council approves the tax rate bylaw in late spring, once assessment is finalized and the provincial requisition amounts for education and senior housing are known.
 At this time, an adjusted tax rate may be proposed.